For Adults: Take Care with Antidepressants

-Most antidepressants cause side effects.
+Most antidepressants cause some side effects.
 Many of the side effects get better

 after you take the medicine for a period of time.
 Ask your healthcare provider or

 pharmacist what side effects to expect.
 Ask what side effects you should report.
 Don't

 stop taking medicines or take less of them because of side effects.
 Always check with

 your provider first.
 Different medicines have different side effects.
-Among common side effects
+Common side

 Tips include the following:

 Stick with your medicine.
 It often takes 8 weeks before you start feeling better.
 Never increase or decrease